 Maintenance Manager Job Outlook

-According to Payscale, maintenance managers earn an average of $73,964 per year.
-This depends on factors such as education qualifications, years of experience, and location, among others.
+According to Payscale, maintenance managers in 2020 earned an average of $73,964 per year.
+Salary depends on factors such as education qualifications, years of experience, and location, among others.
 Cities such as Houston, Los Angeles, Dallas, Chicago, Seattle, and Atlanta pay higher than the national average.
 Employers such as Tyson Foods, WestRock Company, and the US Postal Service also offer much higher pay.